cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Unfortunately for implementors, the precise hash function that is suitable for a given protocol implemented using a given elliptic curve is often unclear from the protocol's description.
-Meanwhile, an incorrect choice of hash function can have disastrous consequences for the security of a protocol.
+Meanwhile, an incorrect choice of hash function can have disastrous consequences for security.

 This document aims to bridge this gap by providing a comprehensive set of recommended algorithms for a range of curve types.